Goblin Valley is a must-see Utah State Park where you can hike through mushroom-shaped pillars that look like stone “goblins”!

 Winter is our favorite, and least crowded, time to visit because the the daytime temperatures are perfect for hiking with a jacket.
 Keep in mind that winter nights can be very cold (often near 0 F).

-We always recommend hiking layers because no matter what time of year, the mornings and evenings are always cool to cold in the desert!
+Wondering what to bring on a hike?
+We always recommend layers because no matter what time of year, the mornings and evenings are always cool to cold in the desert!

 Lodging Near Goblin Valley